My Life as a Teenage Robot: Cancellation

 The show's crew revealed on their blog on October 17, 2005, that the show had been cancelled, and that the third season would be the last: "The executives love the show but the ratings aren't good enough for them to give us more episodes."
+The series wrapped production in April 2006.
 Following the series' cancellation, Renzetti returned to Cartoon Network Studios, working on Foster's Home for Imaginary Friends and The Cartoonstitute, before moving on to the Disney Channel to become supervising producer for Gravity Falls.
 The third season aired on Nicktoons from October 2008 to May 2009, officially concluding the broadcast of the series in the United States.

 Broadcast and home media

-Nickelodeon premiered My Life as a Teenage Robot on August 1, 2003, at 8:30 PM EST. The show was a part of Nickelodeon's Saturday night programming block called SNICK in Fall 2003, and briefly was a part of the TEENick lineup in 2004 to June 2005.
+Nickelodeon premiered My Life as a Teenage Robot on August 1, 2003, at 8:30 PM EST. The show was a part of Nickelodeon's Friday night programming block called Friday Night Nicktoons in Fall 2003, and briefly was a part of the TEENick lineup in 2004 to June 2005.
 The first season ended on February 27, 2004, with "The Wonderful World of Wizzly / Call Hating".

-The second season (which was originally set to air on October 1, 2004) was pushed back to December 8, 2004, with the Christmas episode "A Robot for All Seasons".
-A new second-season episode was not aired until January 24, 2005.
+The second season premiered on December 8, 2004, with the Christmas episode "A Robot for All Seasons".
+Another new episode was not aired until January 24, 2005.
 In the second season, a 48-minute, two-part TV movie titled "Escape from Cluster Prime" (which was nominated for an Emmy in 2006) aired.

-Since the series' cancellation, reruns continued to air on Nicktoons until April 14, 2013, and again from December 13, 2015, to May 15, 2016.
-As of 2022, the entire series is now streaming on Paramount+.
+Since the series' cancellation, reruns continued to air on Nicktoons until April 14, 2013.
+However, it started airing again on December 13, 2015, lasting until May 15, 2016.
+From March 2021 to January 2022, reruns of the series aired on TeenNick during its NickRewind block.

+In 2021, the entire series was available for streaming on Paramount+.
+The series was removed from the streaming service on December 19, 2024.

-The episodes "See No Evil", "The Great Unwashed", "Future Shock", "A Robot for All Seasons", "Hostile Makeover", and "Gridiron Glory" were released on Nick Picks DVD compilations.
+The episodes "See No Evil", "The Great Unwashed", "Future Shock", "A Robot for All Seasons", "Hostile Makeover", and "Grid Iron Glory" were released on Nick Picks DVD compilations.
 As of December 12, 2011, seasons 1, 2, and 3 are available on DVD exclusive to Amazon.com in region 1.
 The full series was released across six discs by Beyond Home Entertainment in Australia on February 5, 2012.